 - IPv4 address domain.

-NOTE: The query parameters S-NSSAI and/or IPv4 address domain is helpful in the scenario of IPv4 address overlapping where the same IPv4 address may be allocated to UE PDU sessions.
+NOTE: The query parameters S-NSSAI and/or IPv4 address domain are helpful in the scenario of IPv4 address overlapping where the same IPv4 address may be allocated to UE PDU sessions.

 Upon the reception of an HTTP GET request with: "{apiRoot}/nbsf-management/v1/pcfBindings" as Resource URI, the BSF shall search the corresponding binding information.
-If "ipv6Prefix" is used as an UE IPv6 address in the query parameter, the BSF shall use the longest prefix match to find a matching IPv6 prefix so that the IPv6 address in the query parameter is within the address range covered by that matching IPv6 prefix.
-The IPv6 address in the query parameter shall be formatted as an IPv6 prefix value including the trailing prefix length "/128".
-If the framed routes exists in the binding information, the BSF shall use framed routes to match the UE address in the query parameter.
+If "ipv6Prefix" is used as an UE IPv6 address in the query parameters, the BSF shall use the longest prefix match to find a matching IPv6 prefix so that the IPv6 address in the query parameters is within the address range covered by that matching IPv6 prefix.
+The IPv6 address in the query parameters shall be formatted as an IPv6 prefix value including the trailing prefix length "/128".
+If the framed routes exist in the binding information, the BSF shall use framed routes to match the UE address in the query parameters.

-If the HTTP request message from the NF service consumer is accepted and a session binding resource matching the query parameters exists, the BSF shall reply with a "200 OK" HTTP response, as shown in figure 4.2.4.2-1, step 2, containing the corresponding "PcfBinding" data structure, as provided by the PCF during the Nbsf_Management_Register Service Operation in the response body containing PCF addressing information, and if available, the related PCF Set Id and PCF instance Id.
-If there is no PCF session binding information matching the query parameters, the BSF shall respond with "204 No Content".
+If the HTTP request message from the NF service consumer is accepted and a session binding resource matching the query parameters exists, the BSF shall reply with an HTTP "200 OK" response, as shown in figure 4.2.4.2-1, step 2, containing the corresponding "PcfBinding" data structure, as provided by the PCF during the Nbsf_Management_Register Service Operation, in the response body containing PCF addressing information, and if available, the related PCF Set Id and PCF instance Id.
+If there is no PCF session binding information matching the query parameters, the BSF shall respond with an HTTP "204 No Content".

-NOTE 2: If the NF service consumer (such as the AF or NEF) is not able to reach the received PCF address(es) the NF service consumer can use the PCF Set Id and the PCF instance Id as specified in 3GPP TS 29.513 [5] subclause 6.2.
+NOTE 2: If the NF service consumer (such as the AF or NEF) is not able to reach the received PCF address(es), the NF service consumer can use the PCF Set Id and the PCF instance Id as specified in 3GPP TS 29.513 [5] subclause 6.2.

 If the "PCF Session Bindings" resource does not exist, the BSF shall respond with "404 Not Found" HTTP error code.
-If an invalid combination of query parameters (i.e. a combination without UE address) is contained in the request URI, the BSF shall respond with an "400 Bad Request" HTTP error code containing "MANDATORY_QUERY_PARAM_MISSING" as application error within the ProblemDetails IE. If more than one PCF Session Binding resources are found, the BSF shall respond with "400 Bad Request" HTTP error code containing "MULTIPLE_BINDING_INFO_FOUND" as application error within the ProblemDetails IE.
+If an invalid combination of query parameters (i.e. a combination without UE address) is contained in the request URI, the BSF shall respond with an HTTP "400 Bad Request" error code containing "MANDATORY_QUERY_PARAM_MISSING" as application error within the ProblemDetails IE. If more than one PCF Session Binding resources are found, the BSF shall respond with an HTTP "400 Bad Request" error code containing "MULTIPLE_BINDING_INFO_FOUND" as application error within the ProblemDetails IE.

 * * * Next changes * * * *